"No Win, No Fee. Unless We Win Your Case, You Don't Pay a Penny."

 Consequently, a criminal case and a civil case have very different burdens of proof and different levels of intent.
 Whereas a civil lawsuit serves to punish negligence, criminal intent is usually the basis for punishment in a criminal case.
 But these can often overlap.

-In some cases, a criminal act may have led to the wrongful death claim.
+In some cases, a criminal act may have led to a wrongful death claim.
 In this case, there will be a separate criminal prosecution of the at-fault party.
 A wrongful death claim may even ignite a criminal investigation and prosecution.
 It is possible that both a wrongful death case and a criminal case happen at the same time.
 But just because the at-fault party is not being held criminally responsible for the death of a loved one, it does not have any bearing on an individual’s right to pursue a wrongful death lawsuit.
-At Kucher Law, our NY wrongful death attorneys offer free consultations and we work on a contingency fee, meaning we do not get paid until we recover financial compensation for you and your loved ones.
-Call us anytime at (929) 274-8000.

 The term wrongful death can refer to any death that has resulted from a negligent, illegal, or intentional act by another party.
 These can include a wide variety of things such as accidents, malpractice, assaults, or other reckless actions that have had fatal consequences.

-Because of the complexity of wrongful death claims, it is critical to get the assistance of an experienced New York wrongful death attorney.
-At Kucher Law, we can help.
-Call us at (929) 274-8000.
+Because of the complexity of wrongful death claims, it is critical to get the assistance of an experienced Brooklyn wrongful death attorney.
+At Kucher Law Group, we can help.
+Call us at (929) 563-6780.
 We are open 24/7.

 Many wrongful death lawsuits are settled through a series of negotiations toward a fair and suitable settlement.
 But if this is impossible, a claim may have to go to court.
 The judge will hear the case and a jury will make an award decision to compensate the surviving family members for their pecuniary losses.
-At Kucher Law, we can provide you with an experienced attorney who can help you get the best results out of your case.
-For a free consultation, call us today at (929) 274-8000.
+At Kucher Law Group, we can provide you with an experienced attorney who can help you get the best results out of your case.
+Call us today at (929) 563-6780 for a free consultation.

 In New York, the wrongful death statute Estates Powers and Trust Law § 5-4.3 allows surviving family members to collect for pecuniary injuries after the death of a loved one.